Blogging is an amazing way to provide useful information to the world and can feel very rewarding and fulfilling.

 It allows us to provide our expertise, opinions, and experience to people all around the world.

 Not only that but we get to earn passive income no matter where we are in the world, which is definitely a bonus that comes with writing.

-I’m going to touch base on topics people blog about as well as my personal favorite things about blogging.
+I’m going to touch base on some popular topics and niches people blog about as well as my personal favorite things about blogging.